Health care is full of terms we don't use in our everyday lives. Here are some key terms you may come across as you read about health care coverage.

 Copayment - a fixed amount (for example, $15) you pay for a covered health care service, usually when you receive the service.
 The amount can vary by the type of covered health care service.

-Coverage tiers - Plans are offered in four different tiers, sometimes called “metal levels,” so it’s easier to make “apples-to-apples” comparisons among plans.
+Coverage tiers - Plans bought through the Health Insurance Marketplace are offered in four different tiers, sometimes called “metal levels,” so it’s easier to make “apples-to-apples” comparisons among plans.
 The tiers—bronze, silver, gold and platinum—are based on how generous the plan is for the benefits and services covered.
 Bronze plans will have the lowest premiums, but the individual’s share of costs, such as deductibles and copayments, will be higher.
 Platinum plans will have the highest premiums, but fewer additional costs for consumers.

 Coverage/health coverage - health care items or services that a health plan agrees to provide for people in the plan.